by Kim Desmond, CodingNomads

 Python is an open-source, general purpose programming language widely used in data science, machine learning, web development, application development, automation scripts, Fintech and more.
 Developed by Guido van Rossum in the late 1980’s, Python’s popularity has recently surged.

 StackOverflow named Python the fastest growing major programming language, and the language most developers want to learn.
-Codecademy saw a 34% increase in students studying Python in 2018.
-And as of 2014 in the United States, 80% of the top 10 university computer science (CS) departments (and 69% of the top 39) teach Python in introductory courses.
+As of 2014 in the United States, 80% of the top 10 university computer science (CS) departments (and 69% of the top 39) teach Python in introductory courses.

 Growth of Python Queries in Stack Overflow